Join Digital Marketing Foundation MasterClass worth Rs 1999 FREE

 One of the most important habits of a company will always be to analyze the requirements of the people inside and outside the firm.
 In simple terms, a company must always safeguard the interests of the clients as well as the employees while devising a marketing strategy.

-6. Processes in 7 P’s of Marketing Mix
+6. 7 P’s of Marketing Mix: Process

 The process mapping ensures that the target audience can be dependable on the services being discerned.